freeeve/cq/readme.md

 	}
 }
 ```

-## usage
-See the [excellent database/sql tutorial](http://go-database-sql.org/index.html) from VividCortex, as well as the [package documentation for database/sql](http://golang.org/pkg/database/sql/) for an introduction to the idiomatic go database access.

 ## feature support
 I've programmed the basic functionality of `Prepare()` and `Query()`, so you can already get things done.
 Here is a list of features planned (crossed out items are complete):